A Foundation impact investment loan helps make Farm Fresh RI’s new facility a reality

 Located in Providence’s Valley neighborhood along the Woonasquatucket River, Farm Fresh RI’s new home is a project that the Rhode Island Foundation supported with a $1.9 million impact investment loan.
-“We have long-supported Farm Fresh with grants through the years.
-This investment brings to a new level our commitment to the work they are doing to grow the local food system and promote long term sustainability of the farms in our region,” states Foundation President & CEO Neil D. Steinberg.
+“We have long-supported Farm Fresh with grants through the years, and in fact were one of the earliest funders.
+This investment brings our commitment to a new level, and we are so pleased to be part of the work they are doing to grow the local food system and promote long-term sustainability of the farms in our region,” states Foundation President & CEO Neil D. Steinberg.

 “The Foundation’s support was incredibly important for this project.
 For us to close on NMTC (New Market Tax Credits) financing, we had to have assembled all of our funding.
 The Foundation’s investment took us over our $15.5 million finish line.
 That was the day we could give our contractor, Case Construction, the green light to start construction,” says Sheri Griffin, co-executive director of Farm Fresh RI.

 The facility is a major component of the revitalization of this once industrial area of Providence, where manufacturing dominated the landscape.
 Construction began in August of 2019 and will be completed in fall 2020.
 The new facility will allow Farm Fresh, which has been “connecting farmers and eaters” since it began in 2004, to consolidate its programs under one roof, while also allowing for future growth.